thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "My keyboard is broken, so I have to copy and paste the t key"

-**Example Note:** The screen reader did not give any indication that the first example was using a `<kbd>` tag nor was there any discernible difference between either example, but the `<kbd>` tag should still be used when applicable.
+**Example Notes:** The screen reader did not give any indication that the first example was using a `<kbd>` tag nor was there any discernible difference between either example, but the `<kbd>` tag should still be used when applicable.

 <br><br>